“Love is in the air, everywhere I look around. Love is in the air, every sight and every sound.” —John Paul Young.

 Modern society has witnessed an increasing discrepancy between the desire for an enduring romantic relationship and the probability of its fulfillment.
 Breakups, rather than marriage, are the norm in dating relationships.
-In addition to the fact that in many societies about 50% of all marriages end in divorce, the majority of the remaining 50% have at some point seriously considered divorce.
+In addition to the fact that in many societies, about 50 percent of all marriages end in divorce, the majority of the remaining 50 percent have at some point seriously considered divorce.

 A major reason for this crisis in marriages is the increased role of love in our life.
 In contemporary society, love is a highly significant issue; it might be called a time of its renaissance.
 It is no longer possible to dismiss it as a silly fantasy, and its presence is a major criterion in the decision to stay or leave a given relationship.
 It is perceived as both realistic and feasible—not merely by those who are in a loving relationship, but also by those who are not and who yearn for it.
 Nowadays, fewer people than ever before are willing to live without love.

 In romantic compromises, we give up a romantic value, such as romantic freedom and intense, passionate love, in exchange for a nonromantic value, like the wish to live comfortably without financial concerns.
 Nevertheless, in our hearts, we keep yearning for the road not taken—the one with greater romantic freedom and a partner whom we perceive as more romantically attractive.

 We may discern two major types of romantic compromises: (a) compromises on romantic freedom, which takes place when entering marriage (or other committed relationships), and (b) compromises on the choice of partner.
 In addition, we may discern two major perspectives of romantic compromises: (a) yearning for a better possible alternative, and (b) accepting negative aspects of the partner and the relationship.